elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Intro.md

 ## Google Colaboratory

- * Google Colaboratory is a **free** hosted Juyter notebook
+ * Google Colaboratory is a **free** hosted Jupyter notebook
  * Provides GPU and TPU workloads!
    - The only **free** GPU and TPU access available!
  * Great for light workloads and evaluation
  * Serious users will want to upgrade to Google Cloud
    - security
-   - Guarunteed performance access
+   - Guaranteed performance access

 ---